Updated:

 • Reference-based styling — Upload images or Figma links; AI applies visual style to generations

-• Export flexibility — Figma integration, editable code export, or high-res image downloads
+• Export flexibility — Figma integration with layers intact, HTML/CSS code export, or high-res image downloads

 Best For